dhh1128/an-eye-of-faith/to-please-the-eye-and-to-gladden-the-heart.md

 ---

 This morning I was reading <a href="https://churchofjesuschrist.org/scriptures/dc-testament/dc/59.18-19?lang=eng#16" target="_blank">Doctrine & Covenants 59</a>, and I was struck by verses 18 and 19:

-<blockquote>Yea, all things which come of the earth, in the season thereof, are made for the benefit and the use of man, both to please the eye and to gladden the heart.
-Yea, for food and for raiment, for taste and for smell, to strengthen the body and to enliven the soul.</blockquote>
+> Yea, all things which come of the earth, in the season thereof, are made for the benefit and the use of man, both to please the eye and to gladden the heart.
+Yea, for food and for raiment, for taste and for smell, to strengthen the body and to enliven the soul.

 What I like about this is that God isn't utilitarian.
 He doesn't limit His concern to just those things that make life possible; instead, He cares about whether we have perfumed roses, or sunsets drenched in color, or cute puppies, or delicious peaches &mdash; just because they gladden the heart.
 Whether we have a glad heart is something He cares about very deeply.

 <img src="https://farm9.staticflickr.com/8020/7710421870_6d7ed44647_c.jpg" /> image credit: amira_a (Flickr)